Tom94/tclaude/README.md

 pip install . --user
 ```

+Then set the `ANTHROPIC_API_KEY` environment variable to your [Claude API key](https://console.anthropic.com/settings/keys) and you are good to go.

 ## Usage

 Running `tai` opens a new chat session.
 You can also use stdin, pipes or CLI arguments.